 - Pilot and Implement

-The final part of the DMAIC Model is the Control phase where we need to ensure that the new changes become business as normal and we also review the project success.
+The final part of the DMAIC Model is the Control phase where we need to ensure that the new changes become business as normal and we do not revert to the same way of working as before.

 The Control phase can be broken down into: